SovereignCloudStack/docs/standards/certification/getting-scs-compatible-certified.md

 The SCS team will add the cloud to the [list of certified clouds](https://docs.scs.community/standards/certification/overview) on the SCS docs page.
 This can be used to prove to customers that the cloud is SCS compliant.
 Note that there will be a nightly job that tests the cloud for compliance, which will be triggered by SCS infrastructure (zuul).
-For this, acccess to a tenant on the cloud needs to be provided free of charge.
+For this, access to a tenant on the cloud needs to be provided free of charge.
 (This only requires very low quota, one VM is created for a minute in one of the tests.)
 The list of certified clouds will be replaced by the